triposo/django-profiling/README.rst

 	INSTALLED_APPS += ['profiling']
 	MIDDLEWARE_CLASSES += ['profiling.middleware.InstrumentMiddleware']

-	pip install pyprof2calltree for cachgrinder
+	pip install GreenletProfiler

 How to do a profiling run
 --------------------------
-	add a get param: "cprofile" to start profiling
+	add a get param: "greenletprofile" to start profiling

-	add a get param: "profile-stop" to stop profiling
+	add a get param: "greenletprofile-stop" to stop profiling

 	the log will be in the tmp/profiler folder of your system